 Once you get close, lock onto the head and start attacking.
 If you stay under Astel long enough, the boss is going to put its hands up to summon a purple bomb, which will deal damage all around it – including right under it.
 Be ready to dodge just before the explosion.
 At that point, Astel will teleport further back into the arena, requiring you to make yet another trip to it.

 Astel has a grab attack that’s among its most dangerous.
 If you see its hands extending towards you, time to dodge.
-At about 50% HP, Astel will spawn purple meteors.
+This also goes for when Astel teleports.
+He'll emerge from a portal on the other side of the arena and lunge towards you, but sometimes, he'll go to grab you.
+You want to dodge this, or you will very quickly die.
+At about 50% HP, Astel will also spawn purple meteors.
 Continue dodging until the meteor rain is over before you get back on the offensive.

 For the rest of the fight, Astel will create purple orbs just before delivering an attack.
 The shape and direction of each attack is different, so keep an eye on the orbs to anticipate where they’re going to land.
 The most dangerous is a three-hit AOE combo where each strike will spawn a circle on the ground, expanding the reach with each one.
 Simply time your dodges or run away to avoid being hit.
 This attack is easy to read, since Astel levitates and spawns purple orbs in all six of its limbs just before landing and delivering the one-two-three explosions.